open-policy-agent/conftest/CONTRIBUTING.md

 More detail on what was changed.
 Provide some background on the issue and describe how the changes address the issue.
-Feel free to use multiple paragraphs but please keep each line under 72 characters or so.
+Feel free to use multiple paragraphs, but please keep each line under 72 characters or so.
 ```

 If your changes are related to an open issue (bug or feature), please include